We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Calm is a meditation app developed in 2012 by Alex Tew and Michael Acton Smith.
 The app is available for download on desktop, iOS, and Android devices.

-The multi-award-winning app has more than 100 million downloads and over 1.5 million five-star reviews, according to the Calm website.
+According to the Calm website, the multi-award-winning app has more than 100 million downloads and over 1.5 million five-star reviews.

-The app uses technology as a tool to improve a person’s health and overall well-being.
-It has a range of features that are designed to suit users’ different needs.
+The app uses technology to improve a person’s health and overall well-being.
+It has a range of features designed to suit users’ different needs.

-Calm teaches a person about the foundations of mindfulness meditation and provides access to a library of meditation sessions and programs that target specific themes, such as dating, panic, anxiety, and deep sleep.
+Calm teaches a person about the foundations of mindfulness meditation.
+It provides access to a library of meditation sessions and programs that target specific themes, such as dating, panic, anxiety, and deep sleep.

 An individual can choose from the following options: